francomascareloai/aurum-core/README.md

 Public **CORE** repository for study, analysis, and demonstration.

+## Origin story (why this exists)

+This project started as a practical, hands-on effort: reviewing and testing many “robots” and approaches to understand what is real vs. noise in live markets.

+Over time, the production system evolved into something much larger than a public demo:

+- It accumulated operational tooling, validation workflows, and safety constraints.
+- It incorporated research and implementation details that are not appropriate to publish in full.
+- It became “operationally sensitive” (easy to misuse or misrepresent if copied without context).

+That is why the project is now split:

+- **CORE (this repo):** a minimal, auditable demo for learning.
+- **PREMIUM (private):** the production codebase and operational stack.

+If you’re here to learn, CORE is intentionally kept small and readable.

 ## What this is

 - A simplified **MQL5 demo EA** intended for educational purposes.